 6. If a deal seems too good to be true, it likely is

 If you see an item on a website, such as Amazon, and the price has dropped by $200, it’s likely a scam.
-Or, if you see an offer that says, “Like our Facebook page and we’ll give you a free iPhone®!” it’s almost always a con.
+Or, if you see an offer that says, “Like our Facebook page and we’ll give you a free smartphone!” it’s almost always a con.

-7. Monitor your credit card activity and statements
+8. Monitor your credit card activity and statements

 Be proactive.
 Check your credit card activity every day and review your statements in-depth.
 Request to receive alerts for total purchases over a certain amount, such as $500, within a billing period.
-This way, if a hacker uses your card for multiple smaller purchases instead of one large purchase, you’ll be notified3.
+This way, if a hacker uses your card for multiple smaller purchases instead of one large purchase, you’ll be notified.

-One U.S. citizen falls victim to identity theft every three seconds2.
-Although you may take all the appropriate steps to combat fraud, you can still fall victim.
-Contact your independent insurance agent today to review your policy and learn how you can shield your family, finances and future with Integrity’s identity theft protection coverage.
+Contact your independent insurance agent to review your policy and learn how you can shield your family, finances and future with Integrity.

 Sources:

-1 BigCommerce.com
+BigCommerce.com

-2 Javelin Strategy & Research report
+Javelin Strategy & Research report Insurance Information Institute (III)